Is Microneedling Better than Botox?

 Results Comparison: What You Actually See

-People feel disappointed when they expect Botox to fix texture, or expect microneedling to stop a deep frown crease in one week.
+People feel disappointed when they expect wrinkles Botox treats to also fix texture, or when they expect microneedling to stop a deep frown crease in one week.
 The fastest way to choose is to match the treatment to the concern.
 Think about your top three issues.
 Are they movement lines, sun lines, pores, scars, or a dull look that makeup cannot hide?

 Before the table, remember that results depend on your baseline, your provider, and your aftercare.
 Still, this comparison helps set real expectations in plain language.